Your data, your storage

 Designed for trust before scale.

-The exact deployment model can evolve, but the product philosophy is clear: Nolta should minimize unnecessary access to customer operational data.
+The exact deployment model can evolve, but the product philosophy is clear: Nolta should minimize unnecessary access to customer operational data and make ownership boundaries easy to understand.